-The related commission is recognized as expense in the same period when the transportation service is provided and is included under 'Cost of sales and services' account in the consolidated statement of comprehensive income.
-The amount of commission not yet recognized as expense is recorded as a prepayment under 'Other current assets' in the consolidated statement of financial position.
+The related commission is recognized as outright expense upon the receipt of payment from customers, and is included under 'Cost of sales and services' account in the consolidated statement of comprehensive income.

 Ancillary Revenue

 Revenue from in-flight sales and other services are recognized when the goods are delivered or the services are carried out.